nishantkaku/ai-nishant/nishant_knowledge.md

 ---

 # Profile Overview
-Nishant has 20+ years of experience in design and 15 years in leading teams, embedding UX into product strategy across fintech, SaaS, and commerce.
+Nishant has 20+ years of overall experience, including 13+ years specifically in UX and 15+ years in people and team leadership, embedding UX into product strategy across fintech, SaaS, and commerce.

 ---